-Relational Database (RDBMS), Business Intelligence (BI), Enterprise Data Warehouse (EDW), SQL, Extract Transform Load (ETL), Data Science, Database (DBMS), NoSQL, Database (DB) Design, Database Architecture, Postgresql, MySQL, Relational Database Management System (RDBMS), Cloud Databases, Python Programming, Ipython, Shell Script, Bash (Unix Shell), Linux, Database Servers, Relational Database, Database Security, database administration, Extraction, Transformation And Loading (ETL), Apache Kafka, Apache Airflow, Data Pipelines, Data Warehousing, Cube and Rollup, Star and Snowflake Schema, cognos analytics
+Relational Database (RDBMS), Business Intelligence (BI), Enterprise Data Warehouse (EDW), SQL, Extract Transform Load (ETL), Data Science, Database (DBMS), NoSQL, Database (DB) Design, Database Architecture, Postgresql, MySQL, Relational Database Management System (RDBMS), Cloud Databases, Python Programming, Jupyter notebooks, Shell Script, Bash (Unix Shell), Linux, Database Servers, Relational Database, Database Security, database administration, Extraction, Transformation And Loading (ETL), Apache Kafka, Apache Airflow, Data Pipelines, Data Warehousing, Cube and Rollup, Star and Snowflake Schema, cognos analytics

 AI: Artificial Intelligence

 ATM: Automated Teller Machine